ardanlabs/gotraining/01-language_syntax/02-struct_types/readme.md

 ## Notes

-* Use of composite literals.
+* We can use the composite literal form to intialize a value from a struct type.
-* Accessing individual fields of a struct type value.
+* The dot (.) operator allows us to access individual field values.
-* Anonymous structs.
+* We can create anonymous structs.

 ## Links